La Peau de chagrin: Realism

 The novel is widely cited as an important early example of the realism for which Balzac became famous.
-Descriptions of Paris are one example: the novel is filled with actual locations, including the Palais Royal and the Notre Dame Cathedral.
+Descriptions of Paris are one example: the novel is filled with actual locations, including the Palais Royal and the Notre-Dame de Paris cathedral.
 The narration and characters allude repeatedly to art and culture, from Gioachino Rossini's opera Tancredi to the statue of Venus de Milo.

 The book's third paragraph contains a long description of the process and purpose behind the ritual in gambling houses whereby "the law despoils you of your hat at the outset."
 The atmosphere of the establishment is described in precise detail, from the faces of the players to the "greasy" wallpaper and the tablecloth "worn by the friction of gold".
 The emphasis on money evoked in the first pages – and its contrast with the decrepit surroundings – mirrors the novel's themes of social organization and economic materialism.

 The confluence of realist detail with symbolic meaning continues when Valentin enters the antique shop; the store represents the planet itself.
 As he wanders about, he tours the world through the relics of its various epochs: "Every land of earth seemed to have contributed some stray fragment of its learning, some example of its art."
 The shop contains a painting of Napoleon; a Moorish yataghan; an idol of the Tartars; portraits of Dutch burgomasters; a bust of Cicero; an Ancient Egyptian mummy; an Etruscan vase; a Chinese dragon; and hundreds of other objects.
 The panorama of human activity reaches a moral fork in the road when the shopkeeper leads Valentin to Raphael's portrait of Jesus Christ.
 It does not deter him from his goal, however; only when he finds the skin does Valentin decide to abort his suicidal mission.
 In doing so, he demonstrates humanity favoring ego over divine salvation.